|The Rise Of People Power - Computer Languages in the 1970's|

 Page 1 of 3

-The 1970 saw the rise of programming languages created by small groups of people rather than committees or institutions and much of the cause was the number of personal computers that had appeared and were in need of software.
+The 1970s saw the rise of programming languages created by small groups of people rather than committees or institutions and much of the cause was the number of personal computers that had appeared and were in need of software.
 This is the story of BASIC and Pascal, both of which have faded away after four decades, and C which is still in its heyday.

 At the start of the 1970s computing and programming languages in particular looked well settled into a rut with Fortran, Algol and Cobol being the standards plus various specialist languages with small devoted bands of followers.